kpiterman/psubgroups/README.md

 Start GAP and type

-	LoadPackage("posets2");
+	LoadPackage("FASTPASC");

 to load the package.
 This package requires the original Poset package.

-For details on how to use the Posets2 package see the package documentation in the `doc` subdirectory (view its HTML version or `manual.pdf`  via a PDF viewer).
+For details on how to use the FASTPASC package see the package documentation in the `doc` subdirectory (view its HTML version or `manual.pdf`  via a PDF viewer).